MUSQQQ/typing_speed_test/README.md

 - God Eater
 - Bayonetta 1/2
 Program starts the timer when You type first character in the input field and stops when You click 'Enter'.
+You are not allowed to submit empty input unless You previously wrote something and deleted it.